radzionc/increaser/prompts/context.md

 On the "Categories" sub-page, the user can add, edit, and delete categories.
 A category consists of a name and an emoji.

 The "Explore" sub-page consists of a list of suggested principles for a fulfilling life, categorized into health, marriage, work, mindset, and finances that the user can add to their principles.
+Users can filter principles by category

 ## What's New